DarioI/ARES/README.md

 - Show usage of permissions
 - Show strings and manifest
 - Decompilation and browsing through .java sources (integration of the Androguard Gui app)
-- Decompilation and visualisation of bytecode
+- Decompilation and visualisation of bytecode with description lookup for bytecodes

 ##Development Phase
 It is still heavily under development.
 Pull requests are appreciated.